 1. How to prepare Cheung Fun at home

-Below is the step-by-step guide to making the Cheung Fun at home.
+Below is the step-by-step guide to making the Cheung Fun (rice noodles sheets).
 This recipe will yield the Cheung Fun, similar to those you enjoy in the Hong Kong Dim Sum restaurants.

 Here are the steps :

-- Apply some oil onto the baking pan, or you can use a non-stick pan instead.
+• Apply some oil onto the baking pan, or you can use a small nonstick square cake pan instead.

-- Measure 100g of the batter.
-It is the amount required for an 8”x8” square pan.
-Make sure you stir the batter before pouring it because the flour and starch will sink to the bottom quickly.
+• Measure 100g of the batter.
+It is the amount required for an 8″ x8″ square pan.
+Make sure to stir the batter before pouring it because the flour and starch will quickly sink to the bottom.

-- Pour the batter into the pan.
+• Pour the flour mixture into the pan.
 Adjust the level of the pan so that the batter is equally distributed.

-- Add the filling of your choice (shrimp, char siu, or scallion with dried shrimp) to one side of the batter.
+• Add the filling of your choice (shrimp, char siu, or scallion with dried shrimp) to one side of the batter.
 You do not need to wait until it is solidified before adding the ingredients.
-It should be a single layer so that the filling is embedded firmly into the noodle sheet.
+However, it should be a single layer so that the filling is embedded firmly into the noodle sheet.

-- Place it on the serving dish and doused with the sauce.
-Serve.
+• Place it on the serving dish and douse with the sauce.

 2. Common fillings for Hong Kong-style Cheung Fun

-- Add some baking soda and salt and marinate the shrimp for half an hour.
-Baking soda increases the shrimp’s pH and helps retain the moisture to make it plump, and salt will make it more crunchy.
+• Add some baking soda and salt and marinate the shrimp for half an hour.
+Baking soda increases the shrimp’s pH, helps retain moisture, and makes it look plump; salt makes it more crunchy.

-- Give it a few rough chops so that it is small enough to stick firmly on the noodle sheet during steaming.
+• Please give it a few rough chops so it is small enough to stick firmly on the noodle sheet during steaming.

 b) Use store-bought char siu (or make it yourself)